thinguyen3/car_license_plate_detection/README.md

 import os
 import glob
 ```
-## Import data by uploading the zip file and extract all.
+## Import data by uploading the zip file and extract all

 ```
 from zipfile import ZipFile